murraytip/intranet/_pages/autohistology/index.md

 - hypoxia
 - localization of mRNA and protein expression.

-By automating time-consuming and cumbersome manual experiments, we achieve high quality and reproducible results.
-We continue to expand our list of *in situ* detection protocols in synchrony with discovery of new molectular markers and with the needs of our users.
+We can automate time-consuming and cumbersome manual experiments to provide high-quality, reproducible results.
+Our list of detection protocols is constantly expanding to meet the needs of our users.

 Please see links to our [list of confirmed antibody markers](antibodymarkers) and [successful multiplex staining protocols](multiplexstaining).
-We are located in **Zuckerman Building Rm 1930, 646-888-2564 (ex.
+We are located in **Zuckerman Building 19th Floor, Rms 1938-1940, tel: 646-888-2564 (ex.
 125-2564)**.